Agree with tinkerbelles assessment 'watery, bland, headachy and pungent.'

 Also, I don't care for Chloe's movie roles, I think using her as the model taints the perfume in a sluttish and pathetic way which is why they made it smell dirty and bitter and weak I suppose.
-I wouldn't recommend this for a young girl, nor for anyone wanting a fresh perfume.
+I certainly wouldn't give this to anyone young, nor for anyone wanting a fresh perfume.

 FAMILY - Floral Woods